-TERM START DATE END DATE Academic Year September 1, 2024 24 hours after a resident's last Winter Term exam or April 26, 2025, whichever comes first.
-Fall Only September 1, 2024 24 hours after a resident's last Fall Term exam or December 21, 2024, whichever comes first.
-Winter Only January 2, 2025 24 hours after a resident's last Winter Term exam or April 26, 2025, whichever comes first.
+TERM START DATE END DATE Academic Year August 31, 2025 24 hours after a resident's last Winter Term exam or April 26, 2026, whichever comes first.
+Fall Only August 31, 2025 24 hours after a resident's last Fall Term exam or December 21, 2025, whichever comes first.
+Winter Only January 4, 2026 24 hours after a resident's last Winter Term exam or April 26, 2026, whichever comes first.

-NOTE: Students who do not plan to stay over the Holiday Break in December may opt out and receive a credit for the Holiday Break fee charged in the Fall Term (see 1.6 Residence Fees).
+NOTE: Students who wish to remain in residence over the break may do so but must opt in and additional fees apply (see 1.6 Residence Fees).
 The dates above are for room occupancy only and do not necessarily reflect contracted meal plan dates.
 Please see Section 5.4 - Appendix 5: Dates & Deadlines Calendar for last day for meal plans.